 In the early 1990's, as a new California lawyer and patent attorney, I practiced in Silicon Valley where I worked with companies who mostly already understood the basics of patent law and why patents were important for their long term strategy.
 After that experience I have now made it my mission to bring Australian companies up to speed about why patents are important for their long term strategy, having written extensively on the subject.
 At this time I am now establishing a training program to teach in-house patent engineers to mine their companies for patentable inventions while carrying on my IP legal practice."
-Paula Natasha Chavez - Senior Associate US Patent & Trade Marks Attorney, Solicitor
+Paula Natasha Chavez - Senior Associate, US Patent & Trade Mark Attorney, Solicitor

 A native Californian and now resident Australian, Paula Natasha Chavez has an impressive legal career that spans over 25 years across the US, France, and Australia.
 Graduating from UCLA with a degree in Physics and JD from Loyola Law School, Paula kicked off her career in 1990, as an associate for a Silicon Valley top tier general practice firm and boutique IP firm.
 In 1997, she moved to Portland, working as General Counsel for two tech companies before making the transition to IP lawyer for PNC Consulting, where her clients included Motorola and General Motors.
 For many years she enjoyed a flexible role that allowed her to live and work in both France and Australia, and, in 2010, she relocated to Sydney, drawn in by its natural beauty.